imejri/prometheus-k8s-files/README.md

 # prometheus-k8s-files
-Prometheus deployment and config to monitor kubernets Cluster : Service and API server
+Prometheus deployment and config files to monitor kubernets Cluster : Service and API server